Investigators focus on home-grown Islamic State cell in Turkey bomb probe

 It was the worst attack of its kind in Turkish history, triggering protests against what critics of President Tayyip Erdogan and the government see as a major intelligence failure.

-The cell is also believed to have been involved in the bombing of a pro-Kurdish opposition rally in the southeastern city of Diyarbakir on the eve of Turkey’s last election in June.
+The cell is also believed to have been involved in the bombing of a pro-Kurdish opposition rally in the southeastern town of Diyarbakir on the eve of Turkey’s last election in June.

 “There is a possibility that someone from the Adiyaman group might have been responsible (for the Ankara bombing),” one senior government official told Reuters, speaking on condition of anonymity because of the sensitivity of the investigation.